ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### User Inputs

-To load the to the detection_yyyy tables the notebook will require information about the schema you are working in and the raw table that you created in `detections-1`.
+To load the to the detections_yyyy tables the notebook will require information about the schema you are working in and the raw table that you created in `detections-1`.

 1. `c_table = 'c_detections_YYYY_mm'`
 	  * Within the quotes, please add your custom table suffix, which you have just loaded in `detections-1`